Kozea/WeasyPrint/docs/contribute.rst

 fix some code, please fork the repository and create a pull request, we’ll be happy to review your work.

+You can find more information about the code architecture in the :ref:`Dive into the Source` section.

 .. _GitHub: https://github.com/Kozea/WeasyPrint